vuejs/v2.vuejs.org/src/guide/custom-directive.md

 })
 ```

+<p class="tip">Note you need to use their camel-case at `paramWatchers`, when using kebab-case attributes.
+For example, if you have defined the attribute like `disable-effect`, you need to set `disableEffect` to `paramsWatchers`.</p>

 ### deep

 If your custom directive is expected to be used on an Object, and it needs to trigger `update` when a nested property inside the object changes, you need to pass in `deep: true` in your directive definition.